-Most spider bites heal on their own without treatment and only need basic first aid measures such as keeping the wound clean, bandaging and watching for signs of infection.
+Most spider bites heal on their own without treatment and only need basic first aid measures such as keeping the wound clean, bandaging, and watching for signs of infection.
 The main dangers of spider bites are allergy, systemic poisoning, and necrosis.
-About.com's Guide to First Aid, Rod Brouhard, offers this information about treating spider bites:
+First Aid expert, Rod Brouhard, offers this information about treating spider bites:

 Anaphylaxis is always the biggest concern with any type of bug bite.
 If the victim exhibits any of these signs of allergic reaction or anaphylaxis shortly after a bug bite, call 911.